kuno-framework/kuno-framework.github.io/pages/getting-started/quick-start.md

 ---

-Kuno is a flexible framework for microservices that brings together core concepts and open-source components.
+Kuno is a flexible framework for microservices that bridges core concepts with open-source components.
 This quick start will give you a better understanding of what is possible.
 At the end, you will have a good starting point for basic APIs.
 The sections that follow will continue to build upon this quick start.

-Read: 2 minutes | Code: 5 minutes | Watch: 5 minutes
+Read: 2 minutes | Code: 5 minutes

 ### Create a Project
 Create a new .NET Core console application named **HelloWorldService** in Visual Studio 2017.